v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 2. After that, I started the recording session (pressing the Start button).
 3. Then, I executed the failing script with `NODE_OPTIONS="--max-old-space-size=100 --heapsnapshot-near-heap-limit=10 --profile-heap-snapshot`.
-I had to modify Node.js to accept `--profile-heap-snapshot`, as its command line parameters filter has not yet been updated to accept the newer V8 flags.
+I had to modify Node.js to accept `--profile-heap-snapshot` in `NODE_OPTIONS`, as it uses an allowlist to filter V8 flags that can be configured through the environment variable.
 4. I just let it run a couple of dumps (it would already take over 10 minutes!) and then I stopped the recording.

 ## First Optimization: Improved StringsStorage hashing